Gr0Bert/continuations_playground/trampolines.md

 	a. by `caller`, before calling the `callee`
 	b. by `callee`, before using them
 	c. by some combination of both.

 The convention of where to find\leave things is called the `procedure call linkage`.
-As you can see calling the procedure involving plenty of a machinery.
+As you can see calling the procedure involves a plenty of machinery.
-Also each procedure instantiation should keep it's state, consisting of arguments, local variables and return address, somewhere, and it's turns out that this place is a stack.
+Also each procedure instantiation should keep somewhere it's state, which is consists of arguments, local variables and return address, and it's turns out that this place is a stack.
 From now and on we consider that stack is allocated in frames, which contains an information needed to call the procedure, including the procedures state.
 Two implications immediately following from above:
 1. each procedure call increase the stack size by adding it's stack frame
-2. each procedure retun decrease the stack size by removing it's stack frame
+2. each procedure return decrease the stack size by removing it's stack frame

 Let's see how recursive calls would affect the stack given two fuctions `caller` and `callee`:
 Here is a program:
 ```